President of the European Union

 Alongside these the Council of the European Union (also known as the Council of Ministers or simply "the Council") containing 27 national ministers, one of each nation, rotates its presidency by country.
 This presidency is held by a country, not a person; meetings are chaired by the minister from the country holding the presidency (depending on the topic, or "configuration"), except for the Foreign Affairs Council (one so-called "configuration" of the Council of the EU), which is usually chaired by the High Representative of the Union for Foreign Affairs and Security Policy.
-The Presidency of the Council of the European Union has been held by Sweden since 1 January 2023.
+The Presidency of the Council of the European Union has been held by Denmark since 1 July 2025.

 According to protocol, it is the President of the Parliament who comes first, as it is listed first in the treaties.
 However, on the world stage, the principal representative of the EU is considered to be the President of the European Council, but the President of the European Commission, as head of the executive branch of the European Union, takes part in the G7 and other international summits as well.